Contents

 Private Information

-‘Private information’ in relation to a person includes any information relating to his private and family life, his home and his correspondence.
+- 'Private information' in relation to a person includes any information relating to their private and family life, their home and their correspondence.
 The fact that covert surveillance occurs in a public place or on business premises does not mean that it cannot result in the obtaining of private information about a person.
-Prolonged surveillance targeted on a single person will undoubtedly result in the obtaining of private information about him/her and others with whom s/he comes into contact, or associates with;
+Prolonged surveillance targeted on a single person will undoubtedly result in the obtaining of private information about them and others with whom they come into contact, or associates with;

-Similarly, although overt town centre CCTV cameras do not normally require authorisation, if the camera is tasked for a specific purpose, which involves prolonged surveillance on a particular person, authorisation will be required.
-The way a person runs his/her business may also reveal information about his or her private life and the private lives of others.
+- Similarly, although overt town centre CCTV cameras do not normally require authorisation, if the camera is tasked for a specific purpose, which involves prolonged surveillance on a particular person, authorisation will be required.
+The way a person runs their business may also reveal information about their private life and the private lives of other

 Confidential Information

-‘Legally privileged’ information applies to communications between a professional legal adviser and their client or any person representing their client which are made in connection with the giving of legal advice to the client or in contemplation of legal proceedings.
+- ‘legally privileged’ information applies to communications between a professional legal adviser and their client or any person representing their client which are made in connection with the giving of legal advice to the client or in contemplation of legal proceeding

 Intrusive Surveillance